(Added at v2.12)

 - Output parameter name—The output polygon layer or layers from the task URL.

 - Project point layer—This point layer must have Create, Delete, and Update editing capabilities and include a field called inputtype (a string type field) and a field called projectid (a GUID type field).

-The Input/Output tab provides options for configuring the input and output settings for the trace results.
+The Input tab provides options for configuring the input settings for the trace.

 - For each output parameter, select any of the following options: